 Application Process and Evidence

-Students can start this process by completing our Hardship Fund Contact Form.
+Start the application process by completing our Hardship Fund Contact Form.
 This form goes to our specialist Money and Budgeting Advisors who will then be in touch to make an appointment and meet with the student.
-During this appointment the advisor will discuss the individual's financial situation, current needs and eligibility before helping to submit the application.
+During this appointment, the advisor will discuss the individual's financial situation, current needs and eligibility before helping to submit the application.

 - Recent bank and credit card statements for the last 2 months for all accounts held (including highlighting and explaining any income/expenditure over £100)